ESPShell for Arduino :: Accessing Sketch Variables

 }

-Other available macros include: convar_addap(Name) - to register an array of pointers, and convar_addpp(Name) - to register a pointer to a pointer.
+Additional registration macros are available: convar_addap(Name) — register an array of pointers, convar_addpp(Name) — register a pointer to a pointer.

 DISPLAYING VARIABLES AND VALUES